hyundai-robotics/doc-spot-weld/book.md

 (1)  **Maximum fixed electrode consumption amount (mm)**

-    If the consumption amount measured by the egunsea statement exceeds the value set here, an error will be generated.
+   - If the consumption amount measured by the egunsea statement exceeds the value set here, an error will be generated.

 (2)  **Fixed electrode replacement required consumption amount (mm)**

-    If the consumption amount measured by the egunsea statement exceeds the value set here, a warining will be outputted.
+   - If the consumption amount measured by the egunsea statement exceeds the value set here, a warining will be outputted.

 (3)  **Equalizing speeed (mm/s)**

-    Sets the robot's equalizing speed.
+   - Sets the robot's equalizing speed.

 (4)  **Gun type**

-    Selects whether the selected equalizerless gun is a ‘robot gun’ or a ‘stationary gun’.
-Please refer to 『**2.3.1 Servo gun parameter**.』
+   - Selects whether the selected equalizerless gun is a ‘robot gun’ or a ‘stationary gun’.
+Please refer to 『**2.3.1 Servo gun parameter**』.

 (5)  **Gun arm deflection amount/100\[Kgf]\(mm)**

-     Sets the deflection amount caused by the squeezing force as the deflection amount for 100 kgf.
+   -  Sets the deflection amount caused by the squeezing force as the deflection amount for 100 kgf.
 For the position of the fixed electrode for the execution of spot welding, calculate the gun arm deflection amount both from this value and the command squeezing force and then make some compensation for it and then perform squeezing.
 # 5.3 Welding data (condition, sequence)

 Sets various parameters related to spot welding to perform appropriate operation in line with the work environment.